Sillians/Data_engineering_lifecycle/chap2/The_Data_Engineering_Lifecycle.md

-- Orchestration
+- `Orchestration`

 Orchestration is the process of coordinating many jobs to run as quickly and efficiently as possible on a scheduled cadence.
 Orchestration systems also build job history capabilities, visualization, and alerting.
 Advanced orchestration engines can backfill new DAGs or individual tasks as they are added to a DAG.
 They also support dependencies over a time range.

 At this writing, several nascent open source projects aim to mimic the best elements of Airflow’s core design while improving on it in key areas.
-Some of the most inter‐ esting examples are Prefect and Dagster, which aim to improve the portability and testability of DAGs to allow engineers to move from local development to production more easily.
+Some of the most interesting examples are Prefect and Dagster, which aim to improve the portability and testability of DAGs to allow engineers to move from local development to production more easily.
 Argo is an orchestration engine built around Kubernetes primitives; Metaflow is an open source project out of Netflix that aims to improve data science orchestration.

 We must point out that orchestration is strictly a batch concept.
 The streaming alternative to orchestrated task DAGs is the streaming DAG.
 Streaming DAGs remain challenging to build and maintain, but next-generation streaming platforms such as Pulsar aim to dramatically reduce the engineering and operational burden.